redBorder/redborder-documentation/docs/documentation/manager/dashboards/ch08_widgets_menu.md

 # Widgets Menu

-To access the menu for each widget on the dashboard, users can click the **three vertical dots** icon located in the widget's upper-right corner.
+To access this menu users can click the **three vertical dots** icon located in the widget's upper-right corner.

 ![Actions on the widget](images/widgets_menu.en.png)